mk12/sicp/docs/lecture.md

 ### Abstraction layer

-- The important thing with our rational arithmetic system is that we set up an abstraction layer.
+- The important thing with our rational arithmetic system is the abstraction layer.
 - We have the rational arithmetic operators on one side and the pair constructor and selectors on the other.
-- The procedures `make-rat`, `numer`, and `denom` act as an abstraction barrier between the two.
+- The procedures `make-rat`, `numer`, and `denom` are an abstraction barrier between the two.
 - We always want to separate _use_ from _representation_.
 - This methodology is called _data abstraction_.